“Out of the box,” Mozilla’s Firefox browser is widely regarded as the most privacy-friendly mainstream browser available.

 Note that if you use uMatrix, then it is not necessary to also use uBlock Origin + Privacy Badger or NoScript.

-This add-on automatically deletes HTTP (regular) cookies when you close the browser tab that set them.
+A drop-in replacement for the popular but now defunct Self-Destructing Cookies, Cookie AutoDelete automatically deletes HTTP (regular) cookies when you close the browser tab that set them.
 This provides a high level of protection from tracking via cookies without “breaking” websites.

 This add-on controls Flash cookies.
 It should be configured to remove these automatically on a regular basis.